myemural/VulkanCppExamples/Examples/Fundamentals/Basics/UsingStagingBuffer/README.md

 ## Learning Objectives

-- Creating a vertex buffer and fill it with data
-- Binding vertex buffer with command
-- Using vertex buffer in a shader with vertex attributes
+- Demonstrate transferring data to the GPU using a staging buffer
+- Exploring different kind of memory properties

 ## Theoretical Background